shaikhjunaid775/hospitality/README.md

     - Access patient details.
     - View and manage consultations.
     - **Popup for Consultations:**
-      - Displays a list of consultations submitted by patients.
+      - Displays a list of patients.
       - Includes a form for writing prescriptions.

 - **`/PatientDashboard`**